-If you plan to visit Atlantis Resort or Nassau downtown with your boat, you will have to go under the two bridges that connect Providence Island to Paradise Island.
-Almost all sailboats and catamarans in our fleet can safely pass under theses bridges, even at high tide.
-However, make sure you pass only under the highest part of the bridges.
+If you want to visit Atlantis or downtown Nassau by boat, you should pay close attention to the two bridges that connect New Providence Island to Paradise Island.
+Other than some exception, all sailboats and catamarans less than 42 feet in our fleet can safely pass under bridges, even at high tide.
+However, make sure to move only to the largest clearance area.